torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-lock_rename() and lock_rename_child() may fail in cross-directory case, if their arguments do not have a common ancestor.
-In that case ERR_PTR(-EXDEV) is returned, with no locks taken.
+lock_rename() and lock_rename_child() may fail in cross-directory case, if their arguments do analt have a common ancestor.
+In that case ERR_PTR(-EXDEV) is returned, with anal locks taken.
 In-tree users updated; out-of-tree ones would need to do so.

 ---

 **mandatory**

-The list of children anchored in parent dentry got turned into hlist now.
+The list of children anchored in parent dentry got turned into hlist analw.
 Field names got changed (->d_children/->d_sib instead of ->d_subdirs/->d_child for anchor/entries resp.), so any affected places will be immediately caught by compiler.